-Man Charged With Attempted Murder Over Parking Spot
+Man Charged With Attempted Murder Over His Parking Spot

 Officers were called to the 6300 block of Red Haven Road at 2:15 a.m. for reports of shots fired.

+“My boyfriend heard the shots.
+He woke me up and by the time I looked out the window six police cars were out here,”

+Police say 47-year-old Harcum found out that someone took his assigned parking spot on Red Haven Road.

-When they got to the neighborhood, a man told them he parked in a residential lot while visiting a friend and was standing outside his vehicle when he was approached by the suspect and told to move.
-The suspect then fired three shots into the air.
+When police got to the neighborhood, a man told them he parked in a residential lot while visiting a friend and was standing outside his vehicle when he was approached by Harcum and told to move.
+Harcum then fired three shots into the air, two of which hit a car.

 The victim was not struck, but two rounds struck his vehicle.